LtECoD/CoFlow/README.md

 ## Usage

 ### Inference
 Note: Download the trained model weights from [here](https://doi.org/10.5281/zenodo.14842367), and extract them to the `checkpoint` directory.
-As a result, the `checkpoint` will includes four files:
+As a result, the `checkpoint` will include four files:

 checkpoint \
 ├── config.json \